drraghavendra/Solana-AI-Hackathon/README.md

 Data Analysts: Analysts who are looking to automate data collection and analysis in the Solana ecosystem.

+# Wallet Integration of Glow & Phantom supporting Solana

+Seamless connectivity with Glow and Phantom wallets for user authentication and transaction signing.

+Allows users to easily interact with the platform using their existing Solana assets.

 # Technology Stack:

 Blockchain: Solana